CodeLouisville/webdev_c1_knowcheck_01/README.md

 Welcome to your first knowledge check for Code Louisville's Web Development Track.
 Please reveiw the following list of changes and corrections to the following site.
 The following assesment is `Open Book` meaning you may use the internet, books, and notes to arrive at your answers.

+Please complete the following list of items, but also feel free to customize the images and text to your liking.

 ---

 To Do: